nemesa/ha-tcl-home-unofficial-integration/README.md

 (as this is not offical integration from TCL I would recomend to create a new user for this integration and share your devices to that use, in case of TCL decide to ban the user)

 ## How to install

+At some point this may be awaliable in the [communit integrations](https://www.home-assistant.io/integrations), but for now it's manual only.

+Steps:

 Download zip from GitHub

 extract the ha-tcl-home-unofficial-integration-main.zip